githubpgq/sentiment-2015-asm/README.md

 ## Acknowledgments

-We would like to especially thank Albert Gil Moreno and Josep Pujal from our technical support team at the Image Processing Group at the UPC.
+We would like to especially thank Albert Gil Moreno and Josep Pujal from our technical support team at the Image Processing Group at  UPC.

 | ![AlbertGil-photo]  | ![JosepPujal-photo]  |
 |:-:|:-:|